• About

 cooked quinoa

-Chop the parsley.
-Discard the parsley stems.
-Finely chop the parsley leaves as fine as possible.
-Add the chopped parsley to a strainer bowl.
+Add the chopped parsley and chopped mint to a strainer bowl.
 Wash the chopped parsley.
 Let the parsley drain while preparing the other ingredients.

 Chop the tomatoes.
-Slice the tomatoes in thin circles.
-Then slice the tomatoes like you would make a "tic tac toe board.
+Slice the tomatoes into thin circles.
+Then slice the tomatoes like you would make a tic-tac-toe board.
 You want the tomatoes as fine as the chopped parsley.

 Chop the onions.
-If you are using spring onion, slice the spring onion into thin pieces.
-If you are using white onion, slice the onion just like you slice the tomatoes.
+If you use spring onions, chop them into thin pieces.
+If you use white onion, slice the onion just like you slice the tomatoes.

 Squeeze the lemons.
 Using a lemon juicer, squeeze the lemons.